-Above the bustle of the main galleries is Enquiry – the Learning Level, centred around our existing learning rooms and historic library.
+Above the bustle of the main galleries is the Learning Level, including our existing learning rooms and Historic Library.

 Here we are able to “dig deeper” – to pause for a while and find out more about the themes explored elsewhere in the museum.

-The upper level hosts a programme of changing exhibitions and there is an area to sit and relax and look down on the the Central Hall displays below.
+The upper level hosts displays on prehistory, including the Star Carr displays, and there is an area to sit and relax and look down on the Central Hall displays below.

-On the other side of the balcony gallery is the museum’s Historic Library, established by the Yorkshire Philosophical Society as part of the original building.
-This is now open to the public on Tuesday and Friday afternoons.
+On the other side of the balcony gallery is the museum’s Historic Library, established by the Yorkshire Philosophical Society.
+This room is now open to the public, and houses William Smith’s famous geological map.

 Keep in Touch